juntyr/compression-safeguards/docs/index.md

     For each element, at least one of the combined safeguards' guarantees is upheld.
 At the moment, only pointwise and stencil safeguards and combinations thereof can be combined by this any-combinator.

-- [`safe`][compression_safeguards.safeguards.combinators.safe.AlwaysSafeguard] (logical truth):
+- [`assume_safe`][compression_safeguards.safeguards.combinators.safe.AssumeAlwaysSafeguard] (logical truth):

-    All elements always meet their guarantees and are thus always safe.
-This truth-combinator can be used, with care, with other logical combinators.
+    All elements are assumed to always meet their guarantees and are thus always safe.
+This truth-combinator can be used with the [`select`][compression_safeguards.safeguards.combinators.select.SelectSafeguard] combinator to express regions that are *not* of interest, i.e. where no additional safety requirements are imposed.

 - [`select`][compression_safeguards.safeguards.combinators.select.SelectSafeguard] (logical select / switch case):